tub-elastest/epm-adapter-docker-compose/docs/index.md

 # Elastest Platform Manager Docker-Compose adapter

+**Note:** Currently the adapter does not yet support docker-compose 1.21.x

 The Docker-Compose adapter compliant with ElasTest Platform Manager is used to launch docker-compose instances.
 The docker-compose file is passed along with an additional Metadata file in a package.

 The package has to be a **tar** file and has to have the following structure: